Tendonitis, Tendon Injuries and Lacerations in Hand or Wrist

 Is there a test for tendon injuries?

-Most cases of tendon laceration or injury can be detected on physical examination.
-Occasionally an MRI is ordered to identify where the tendon is injured, and whether or not it has retracted from the site of injury due to the pull of the muscle.
+We can detect cases of tendon laceration or injury in a physical examination.
+Occasionally we order an MRI to identify where the tendon is injured, and whether or not it has retracted from the site of injury due to the pull of the muscle.

 Treatment